 In cross-training, the employee’s role is to keep the company’s mission on track until a suitable replacement is found.
 Cross-training is not as effective as succession planning since the latter involves getting a fully trained employee to take over the role of the former occupant of the position.
 Also, an effective succession planning strategy will help boost employees’ self-esteem and self-respect.

 Succession planning offers the following benefits:

-Identify future leaders
+1. Helps identify future leaders

 Replacements who come from within the organization understand its operations inside out and are better placed to undertake specific executive roles, especially in firms where knowledge is specific.
-The need for available replacements when making changes to the organizational structure allows senior management to make changes without being affected by lack of qualified personnel.
+The need for available replacements when making changes to the organizational structure allows senior management to make changes without being affected by a lack of qualified personnel.

-Minimize recruitment costs
+2. Minimizes recruitment costs

 The cost of hiring a senior officer can be significantly higher than when sourcing potential candidates from within the organization.
-Moreover, it is more advantageous and cheaper for the organization to get an employee work alongside a retiring senior executive before the knowledge escapes the organization.
+Moreover, it is more advantageous and cheaper for the organization to get an employee to work alongside a retiring senior executive before the knowledge escapes the organization.

-Keep company buoyant
+4. Keeps company buoyant

-If there is no perfect match for the position, the company may experience challenges that if not addressed early enough can potentially lead to its downfall.
+If there is no perfect match for the position, the company may experience challenges that, if not addressed early enough, can potentially lead to its downfall.
 If done the right way, it can inspire employees to be involved in critical decision-making functions.
 Employees can also maintain loyalty to their employer since succession planning prepares them for career progression.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep learning and advancing your career, the additional CFI resources below will be useful: